Informfully/Documentation/docs/source/app.rst

 ==========

 The screenshots below show how the app presents itself to the users and how the content is rendered on screen.
-The UI has additional light/dark mode features, can scale content and supports swipe commands (all screenshots are taken from an Android device with the dark mode enabled).
+The UI has additional light/dark mode features, can scale content, and supports swipe commands (all screenshots are taken from an Android device with the dark mode enabled).

 .. image:: gif/animation.gif
    :height: 720